astsu777/sent/README.md

 * Progress bar at the bottom

 # Dependencies
-The following packages are necessary in order to run this build of DWM properly:
+The following packages are necessary in order to run this build of Sent properly:

 * farbfeld (to display images)
 * libxft (or libxft-bgra)